10 Years of Gaming

 Miniatures from 2013 and 2023

 Over time, and many hours of painting later, both of us got better and faster (at least David) at painting.
-We are by no means master of the craft, and that’s not our ambition.
-It’s the fun, the relaxation and the creativity which are our main drivers.
+We are by no means masters of the craft, but that’s not our ambition.
+It’s the fun, the relaxation and the creativity that are our main drivers.
 And of course we like to play with painted minis.

 Technology

-Over the course of time, we learned new to use new tools as we’re open to trying out new things if they add value to our hobby.
+Over the course of time, we learned new techniques and how to use different tools as we’re open to try out new things if they add value to our hobby.

-Nowadays, we both use 3D printers to print miniatures, terrain bits, and other gaming parts.
-That said, we still buy regular plastic or metal miniatures, if we appreciate the design,the creator, or the price.
+Nowadays, we both use 3D printers to print miniatures, terrain bits, and other gaming gadgets.
+That said, we still buy regular plastic and metal miniatures, if we appreciate the design, the creator, or the price.

-We have a dedicated setup for our weekly online hobby sessions (#motivationthursday).
+We have a dedicated setup for our weekly online hobby sessions simply called #motivationthursday (or just #).
 We use a webcam and our Discord server for this.
-Eric even built a setup with multiple cameras, a dedicated microphone, and OBS streaming software in his man cave.
+Eric even built a setup in his man cave, with multiple cameras, a dedicated microphone, all controlled by the OBS streaming software.

-As we took on blogging, we also got into web design, SEO, and social media (follow us on instagram here 😉 ).
+As we took on blogging a couple of years ago, we also got into web design, SEO, and social media (follow us on instagram here 😉 ).

 Drinking, smoking and political uncorrectness